HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 Overall IAB framework adoption remains steady at just above 5.5% for both mobile and desktop.
 TCF continues to be the most widely adopted framework at 4.0% with TCFv2 accounting for 3.8%.
 However, only 1.7% of sites are fully TCFv2 compliant, less than half of those claiming to use TCFv2, suggesting that many implementations remain incomplete or improperly configured.
 USP holds steady at 3.3%, reflecting continued CCPA compliance efforts.

 The deprecated TCFv1 has nearly disappeared, sitting at just 0.2% with only 0.1% compliant, indicating the industry has potentially migrated to v2.
-A notable addition this year is GPP, the IAB’s newer unified framework, which appears on 0.9% of sites.
-Encouragingly, gpp\_data\_available matches at 0.9%, meaning sites that have adopted GPP are actually using it to transmit user preferences rather than just loading the code.
+A notable addition this year is GPP, the IAB's newer unified framework, which appears on 0.9% of sites.
+Encouragingly, gpp_data_available matches at 0.9%, meaning sites that have adopted GPP are actually using it to transmit user preferences rather than just loading the code.

 Comparing year over year, overall framework adoption held flat while TCF usage dipped slightly from 4.2% to 4.0%.
-This modest decline may reflect early migration toward GPP, though it’s too soon to call it a trend.
-The compliance gap persists, and TCFv2 compliance remained unchanged at 1.7%, highlighting that adoption alone doesn’t guarantee proper implementation.
+This modest decline may reflect early migration toward GPP, though it's too soon to call it a trend.
+The compliance gap persists, and TCFv2 compliance remained unchanged at 1.7%, highlighting that adoption alone doesn't guarantee proper implementation.

 {{ figure_markup(
   image="most-common-cmps-with-iab-tcf-v2.png",